Vegan Japanese

 • Green Boost: Add a handful of spinach or kale for extra nutrients without altering the sweet flavor.

-On the other hand, ff you’re in the mood for something boozy instead, give one of my yuzu cocktail recipes a try!
+On the other hand, if you're in the mood for something boozy instead, give one of my yuzu cocktail recipes a try!
 The Yuzu Gin Sour is bright, punchy, and perfect for a relaxed lunch or evening wind-down.

 Equipment